WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 It is like the difference between a natural flower and a flower grown in a greenhouse.
 They are both the same real flowers and the only difference between them is the environment in which they are grown.

-REAL – Lab grown diamonds are chemically, optically and physically identical to earth-mined diamonds.
+REAL – Lab grown diamonds are chemically, optically and physically identical to naturally occurring, earth-mined diamonds.

 CONFLICT FREE – The environmental consequences are minute compared to mined diamonds, and is also kind to people, unlike the diamond mining industry.